 The period of instability ended around the same time that Prince formed his first band, thanks to the same catalyst: André Anderson, whose mother Bernadette took him in around 1974, and with whom he lived until after he signed with his first manager in late 1976.
 It was at the Anderson household where Prince made his earliest home recordings, at the ages of 17 and 18.
-But it was in his proverbial “wilderness period” when he established the fierce independence and drive–as well as the distrust of and distance from others–that would define his art, for better and worse, in the decades to come.
+But it was during his proverbial “wilderness period” when he established the fierce independence and drive–as well as the distance from others–that would define his professional life for decades to come.

 In any case, Prince elected to live with his father on the south side of Minneapolis when he was 12.
 Even when they lived together, he and his father didn’t interact much: the elder Nelson was working two jobs, molding plastic at Honeywell Electronics by day and “downtown playing behind strippers” at night.
 The only time they saw each other, Prince later claimed to Graustark, was “while he was shaving or something like that” (Graustark 112).
 There have also been rumors of Nelson being abusive, fed in large part by Clarence Williams III’s portrayal of the violent patriarch/failed musician “Francis L.” in Prince’s semi-autobiographical 1984 film Purple Rain.
 Here, too, the historical record is murky: Prince was cagey on the degree to which his biopic imitated his life, often stressing the fact that Purple Rain was a work of fiction.
 But when Oprah Winfrey asked him in 1996 if his father was abusive, he replied that he “had his moments” (Oprah 1996).